Find Out What Customers Want By Listening To The Voice Of The Customer

 We’ve talked a lot about customer experience strategies and how to improve your existing offer.
 But more often than not, it’s not a lack of ideas that keeps field service companies from implementing new strategies.
-The question we hear most is “How do I know what my customers want?” and we always have the same answer “You have to listen.”
-And what do you have to listen to?
-The Voice of the Customer (VoC).
+The question we hear most is “How do I know what my customers want?” and we always have the same answer: “All you have to do is listen.”
+To what?
+Well, to the Voice of the Customer (VoC).
 Steve Jobs, arguably one of the best at anticipating people’s needs and desires, was a big fan of this strategy:

 “Get closer to your customers than ever.
 So close that you can tell them what they need before they realize it themselves.”

 Basically, the Voice of the Customer (VoC) is a process where businesses compile everything customers say about them, from reviews to social media mentions to suggestion forums.
 Then they take this information, compare it with what they’re currently offering and deduce the gap between expectations and actual experience.

 So let’s get started!